RishiR123/Giving-back-to-the-Community-/README.md

 > **A Comprehensive Collection of Machine Learning Algorithms Explained for Everyone!**

-Welcome to **Giving Back to the Community**, a repository where I explain and break down variou machine learning algorithms with clear explanations, Python implementations, and practical use cases.
+Welcome to **Giving Back to the Community**, a repository where I explain and break down various machine learning algorithms with clear explanations, Python implementations, and practical use cases.
 This project is intended to **demystify machine learning** for all and contribute to the open-source community.

 ## 💡 Introduction